-No assets or liabilities (real or contingent) of the individual member of any of the companies are included in the combined financial statements of the Company.
+No assets or liabilities (real or contingent) of the individual members of any of the limited liability companies are included in the combined financial statements of the Company.
 Individual members are not liable for the Company's debt.

 Cash and Cash Equivalents - Cash includes deposit accounts and investments purchased with an original maturity of three months or less.
+There were no cash equivalents as of December 31, 2022.

 Restricted Cash - Restricted cash is comprised of refundable priority deposits (the "Priority Deposit") received from future residents, which are held in accordance with statute, law, or regulation of the federal, state, and local government.
 The Priority Deposit will be applied to the security deposit paid by the resident upon execution of a Residency and Care Agreement.
-The liability associated with refundable priority deposits as of December 31, 2021 totaled \$92,771.
+The liability associated with refundable priority deposits is included within accrued expenses and other payables on the combined balance sheet, and totaled \$124,519 as of December 31, 2022.

-Property and Equipment, Net - Property and equipment are stated at cost.
+Property and Equipment, Net - Property and equipment are stated at actual cost.
 Maintenance and repairs are charged to expense as incurred, and renewals and betterments are capitalized.
 Gains or losses on disposals are credited or charged to operations.

 Depreciation and amortization is computed using the straight-line method over the estimated useful lives of the assets.
-Depreciation and amortization expense amounted to \$4,557,766 for the year ended December 31, 2021.
+Depreciation and amortization amounted to \$4,585,294 for the year ended December 31, 2022.